CityOfBoston/digital/services-js/registry-certs/README.md

 # Registry Suite (Overview)
 ## Application Structure

 This App is designed to process `City of Boston` requests of birth, death, marriage certificates and marriage intention applications.
-The Birth, Death and Marriage requests are paid requests that get process through the `Stripe` payment processing platform.
+The Birth, Death and Marriage requests are paid requests that get processed through the `Stripe` payment processing platform.
 Marriage Intention requests currently don't make use of our `Stripe` processing because at the moment their payments are being handled elsewhere.
 However, they share about 70-80% the same functionality as the other requests types in the WebApp.

 The entry point for the Registry Apps is `pages/_app.tsx`.
 This is a React.js app that uses the MobX library for state management.
 The entry point uses the `*CertificateRequest` classes as `PageDependencies` in each of the applications/request forms.
 These `*CertificateRequest` classes define the data fields and methods the application/forms will use. `*CertificateRequests` have a few `key` methods that serialize and the application `state` in the browser session among other things.

 App Structure

-- Applicatiton Controller (`pages/_app.tsx`)
+- `Applicatiton Controller` [`pages/_app.tsx`]
   - [`client/store/`]
     - BirthCertificateRequest`(Class)`
     - DeathCertificateRequest`(Class)`